-I am hard pressed to see how lack of scrum certification will impact my role as an agile trainer and agile coach.
-In fact, as I continue to work, I deepen my knowledge and skills as a practitioner, trainer and coach.
-I continue to grow in my understanding of Lean, Agile Methods and the Scrum Framework.
+I am hard-pressed to see how a lack of scrum certification will impact my role as an agile trainer and agile coach.
+In fact, as I continue to work, I deepen my knowledge and skills as a practitioner, trainer, and coach.
+I continue to grow in my understanding of Lean, Agile Methods, and the Scrum Framework.

 And this is that is the irony.

 I am less “certified” now than someone who took the training this week and got their CSM certification but has zero experience.
 Which is part of the problem with the certification racket.
 What does certified really mean??

 Updated July 2019 – Scrum Alliance